Leonie McIlvenny

 Picture

-For me I want to help my students be the best versions of themselves they can be and for them to also 'feel the fear and do it anyway'.
+For me, I always wanted to help my students be the best versions of themselves they can be and for them to also 'feel the fear and do it anyway'.

 Do what you love and love what you do